wp-plugins/wp-customer-reviews/readme.txt

 4. Go into settings for WP Customer Reviews and configure the plugin.

 == Changelog ==

+= 1.0.5 (02-13-2011) =
+* `Selecting a page` to use the plugin on was only returning the last page.
+It will now display all pages
+* `Support Us` will remember your last saved setting, even between upgrades
+* `Selecting a page` now supports selecting and working on pages that are `hidden` by other plugins

 = 1.0.4 (02-13-2011) =
 * `Support Us` is now deselected on upgrades